Line Combinations: Jets vs. Wild

 Hellebuyck

 Puck drop is set for 6:00 PM central time.
-The game can be viewed live on TSN.
+The game can be viewed live on Sportsnet.

-For action-packed issues, access to the entire magazine archive and a free issue, subscribe to The Hockey News at THN.com/free.
-Get the latest news and trending stories by subscribing to our newsletter here.
-And share your thoughts by commenting below the article on THN.com or creating your own post in our community forum.